Iteranya/anita-cms/README.md

 I call Anita Hybrid because:

 - She handles the Backend: You define the data, she builds the API.
-- She helps with the Frontend: She includes an AI Page Builder (Aina) and Markdown Editor (Asta).
+- She helps with the Frontend: She includes an Integrated IDE (Aina) and Markdown Editor (Asta).

 ## The "One-File" Wonder